opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/resource_monitoring/why_is_my_windows_ecs_running_slowly.rst

    Windows offer multiple tools to locate faults, including Task Manager, Performance Monitor, Resource Monitor, Process Explorer, Xperf (supported by versions later than Windows Server 2008), and full memory dump.

-2. Check whether the processes and drivers are normal and handle the issue accordingly.
+2. Check whether the processes and drivers are malicious and handle the issue accordingly.

    -  If the processes are not malicious, optimize their programs or modify ECS specifications.
    -  If the processes are malicious, stop these processes manually or use a third-party tool to stop them automatically.